PEO vs EOR: key differences and how to choose

 What is the difference between a payroll service provider and an EOR?

 The difference between a payroll service provider and an EOR lies in their responsibilities.
-A payroll service provider manages payroll processing, tax filings, and employee payments but does not handle employer responsibilities.
-On the other hand, an EOR acts as the legal employer while handling payroll, compliance, benefits, and contracts, ensuring the management of all employer responsibilities.
+A payroll service provider manages payroll processing, tax filings, and employee payments but does not take on employer responsibilities.
+An EOR acts as the legal employer while handling payroll, compliance, benefits, and contracts, taking on all employer responsibilities.